phenixace/phenixace.github.io/_pages/about.md

 News
 ======
+* Our paper, "Empowering Molecule Discovery for Molecule-Caption Translation with Large Language Models: A ChatGPT Perspective" is accpeted by IEEE TKDE.
+[Paper Link](https://arxiv.org/abs/2306.06615)
 * Our paper, "Large Language Models are In-Context Molecule Learners" is released on arXiv.
 [Paper Link](https://arxiv.org/abs/2403.04197) We also release the model weights on [Huggingface Link](https://huggingface.co/phenixace/).
 * Our paper, "Recommender Systems in the Era of Large Language Models (LLMs)" is accepted by IEEE TKDE!
 [More](https://arxiv.org/abs/2307.02046)
 * Our paper, "Fast graph condensation with structure-based neural tangent kernel" is accepted by WWW 24.
 [More](https://arxiv.org/abs/2310.11046)